RoshanSharma7/Medical-Store-Management-System/README.md

 - **Modify Medicine**: Click the "Modify Medicine" button, search for the medicine, and update its details.
 - **Delete Medicine**: Click the "Delete Medicine" button, search for the medicine, and delete it.
 - **Make the Bill**: Click the "Make Bill" button to make the bill, after making the bill we print and download the bill
-- **Bill History**: Click the "Bill History" button to show the all bill history with the name of customer name, cost and Bill id
+- **Bill History**: Click the "Bill History" button to show the all bill history with the name of customer name, cost and bill ID

 ## Requirements
 The `requirements.txt` file should include all necessary dependencies.
 Ensure the file contains the following: